panamilo/grailsCRUD/README.md

 This is the landing page.
-Also servers as the login page.
+Also serves as the login page.

 ![image](https://user-images.githubusercontent.com/91724132/139435307-839512e2-5d44-453b-ae80-8995babfa40e.png)